pallene-lang/pallene/doc/manual.md

 Pallene's type system includes the usual Lua primitive types (`nil`, `boolean`, `float` and `integer`), as well as strings, arrays, functions, and records.
+There is also a catch-all type `value`, which can refer to any Lua or Pallene value.

 ### Primitive types